Posted on November 25, 2020

-Knox Law is committed to serving clients during the COVID-19 Pandemic.
-Our offices are now open by appointment only, subject to applicable guidance.
-Many professionals and staff continue to work remotely and are all available by phone and email to help with your questions and concerns.
+Knox Law is committed to serving clients during the COVID-19 pandemic.
+Our offices are open by appointment only, subject to the most recent orders.
+Professionals and staff continue to be available by phone and email to help with your questions and concerns.

 We remain focused on client care and responsiveness - please reach out to us as needed: